wln20/wln20.github.io/_pages/about.md

   - /about.html
 ---

-I’m Luning Wang (王麓宁）, currently a M.S. student at the University of Michigan.
+Hi!
+I'm Luning Wang (王麓宁), currently a first-year master student majored in electronic and computer engineering.

-Before joining U-Mich, I obtained my B.E. degree in 2024 from the Department of Electronic Engineering, Tsinghua University.
+**I’m now actively looking for (research/engineering) intern opportunities in the field of LLMs, MLSys, and potentially other AI & Data-Science related fields!** See the <a href='#intern'>internship</a> section for details.

 🎓 Education
 ------
++ [08/2024~05/2026] M.S.
+Department of Electrical and Computer Engineering, University of Michigan
 + [09/2020~06/2024] B.E.
 Department of Electronic Engineering, Tsinghua University
-+ [08/2024~05/2026] M.S.
-Department of Electrical and Computer Engineering, University of Michigan

 📖 Research
 ------